spanners/dissertation/dissertation/sections/pilot2.markdown

 * $H_1$.
 There will not be a uniform distribution of the total amount of clicks per region (Alternative hypothesis), for an $\alpha$ of 0.05

-* $H_2$.
-There will be no t--value difference between groups in the total amount of clicks for each of Elm and JS.
-(Null hypothesis)

-* $H_3$.
-There will be a t--value difference between groups in the total amount of clicks for each of Elm and JS (Alternative hypothesis)

 ## Experiment

 ### Method

-**Use the IDE I made to gather click data blah blah**
+Use the IDE I have augmented to gather click data, I will run studies

 A 2×2×2 multiple regression, that is --- 2 Languages (Elm, JavaScript) × 2
 region Difficulties (Hard, Simple) × 2 region Relevances (Relevant, Not